| | |

 How to Prepare the Orange Peel Cleaner

 Based on the videos on TikTok, there are only a few essential steps to prepare the orange cleaner.
-The simple instructions are
+The simple instructions are listed below:

-1. Collect orange peels
+1. Collect orange peels or lemon peels

-2. Place them in a container
+2. Place them in a container like a mason jar

-3. Cover them with Distilled White Vinegar
+3. Cover them with enough White Vinegar to cover the tops

-4. Let it sit for two weeks
+4. Let it sit for two weeks to extract

-5. Use as you would any multi-purpose cleaner
+6. Use as you would any multi-purpose cleaner

 Here’s how I did it.